wpswings/track-orders-for-woocommerce/README.txt

 == Description ==

-📦 Track Orders for WooCommerce is the best [**WooCommerce shipment tracking plugin**](https://wpswings.com/product/track-orders-for-woocommerce-pro/?utm_source=wpswings-ot-pro&utm_medium=ot-org-page&utm_campaign=ot-pro) you’ll ever need.
+📦 Automate your Multi Carrier  [**WooCommerce Shipping**](https://wpswings.com/product/track-orders-for-woocommerce-pro/?utm_source=wpswings-ot-pro&utm_medium=ot-org-page&utm_campaign=ot-pro).
 Using this extension, you can enable customers to monitor the delivery process.
 They can track the shipment from order placement to doorstep delivery.

 It lets you optimize the custom WooCommerce shipping module to make waiting less boring for your customers.
 On top of that, you can tailor the tracking stages to your shipping process.